glowing-sea/simpost/Report.md

 <hr>
 ## Conflict Resolution Protocol

+* Never push code that is partially working
+* Always pull before writing
+* Carefully review code before merging
+* Use CamelCase to name
+* Write comments for every functions

 *[Write a well defined protocol your team can use to handle conflicts.
 That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
 (If you choose to make this an external document, link to it here)]*
 <hr>
 ## Application Description